HcwXd/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+To build the prototype, we can use 3D printing, laser-cutting acrylic, cardboard, and paper.

 **b. explain the selection.**

 ### Part 2.